m-ishfaq/m-ishfaq/README.md

 # Hi there, I'm Moosa Ishfaq 👋

 Welcome to my GitHub profile!
-I'm a passionate **PHP Laravel Developer** with experience in **MERN Stack, WordPress, and SEO**.
+I'm a passionate **Full Stack Developer** with experience in **MERN Stack, WordPress, and SEO**.
 I love building scalable web applications and exploring new technologies.
 Below, you'll find more about me, my projects, and how to get in touch.

 ## About Me